Personal | Professional | Strategic

 Daniel Wang has a degree in Postgraduate Physical Education and Badminton Coaching, and has been coaching badminton for 6 years.
 He has coached several young local champions in his home town.
 He likes to balance fun while ensuring young players improve their badminton skills.
 Footwork, racquet technique and strategy are key elements of badminton that can only be learned with proper coaching.

 Khoa Tran was a member of the Provincial Badminton Team in Vietnam for 5 years and has competed at the junior national level.
 He continues to compete successfully here in Canada.
-He is coaching at one of the local high schools and some of his athletes have become Provincial Champions with the SHSAA.
-His goal is to help athletes improve their badminton skills, enabling them to compete at recreational through to national levels while demonstrating good sportsmanship and great fun.
+He has 4 years of coaching experience.
+He has coached at a local high school and some of his athletes have become Provincial Champions with the SHSAA & SBA.
+He also coach Saskatoon silver medal winning team at Saskatchewan Winter Games.
+His goal is to help athletes improve their badminton skills enabling them to compete at recreational through to national levels while enjoying good sportsmanship and great fun.

 Brin Beyer is a previous provincial badminton champion and member of team Saskatchewan.
 She has competed at many provincial and national tournaments, including Saskatchewan Winter Games and Canada Winter Games.
 She has coached for 6 years, coaching from beginner to intermediate and advanced levels.
 Brin’s goal as a coach it to bring the enjoyment of badminton to her students, and help them accomplish their set goals and aspirations.